 10- Feedback Collection and Analysis

-After resolving an issue, ChatGPT can follow up with conversational surveys that feel less robotic than traditional forms.
+After resolving an issue, ChatGPT can follow up with conversational surveys that feel less mechanical than traditional rating forms.

-The math: If each simple inquiry takes 5 minutes and you get 100 per day, that’s 8+ hours of staff time.
-Automate those, and your team can focus on the 20 complex cases that actually need their expertise.
+- Handles repetitive work automatically: Password resets, order tracking, basic troubleshooting, these don’t require human judgment, and accurate information is delivered quickly.
+If each simple inquiry takes five minutes and you receive 100 per day, that’s over eight hours of staff time.
+Automating those frees your team for cases that actually need expertise.

-Reality check: “24/7 support” doesn’t mean 24/7 problem resolution.
-The AI can handle straightforward issues anytime, but complex problems still wait for business hours unless you staff human agents around the clock.
+- Always available: Customers don’t only have problems during business hours.
+That said, “24/7 support” doesn’t mean 24/7 resolution.
+The AI handles straightforward issues at any hour, but complex problems still wait unless you also staff human agents around the clock.

 Key challenges using ChatGPT for customer service and mitigation strategies